ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 3. The cost of predictions is logarithmic in the number of data points used in training the model.
 4. Able to handle multi-output problems.
 5. Can convert to rules and can handles noisy data

 </details>

 ---

-9. What are some limitations of decision trees?
+Q. What are some limitations of decision trees?

 <details><summary><b>Answer</b></summary>